 So let's have at it.

-We'll see if we can track down those "studies show" results that dozens of brands use to sing the praise of full spectrum CBD.
+We'll see if we can track down those studies that "show" results that dozens of brands use to sing the praise of full-spectrum CBD.

 You know what we haven't read yet?